-**p<0.01, ***p<0.001

-Table 2a indicates that SCDi and DODi were positively associated with the chosen mixture of urban and rural international sites, while OPi and type of childhood city residence have no significant correlations with it.
+Table 2a indicates that SCDi and DODi are positively associated with the chosen mix of urban and rural international sites, while OPi and type of childhood residence (city vs. non-city) have no significant correlations.
 In addition, SCDi, DODi, and OPi are positively associated.

-Table 2b
+[Insert Table 2b here]

-Domestic tourist variables and correlations of the study variables